-Parents and primary care providers are encouraged to arrange medication times for non-school hours whenever possible.
-Parents are also welcome to visit during the center hours and give medication to their children at school.
-If the medication must be given by the staff, a Medication Authorization form must be completed for the child signed by the physician and parent/guardian and be on file at the center in order for the program staff to administer the medication.
-The Medication Authorization form is valid for one calendar year and can be updated only by child's health care provider.
+Parents/or legal guardians and primary care providers are encouraged to arrange medication times for non-school hours whenever possible.
+If the medication must be given by the staff, a Medication Authorization form must be completed for the child signed by the physician and parent/guardian and be on file at the program in order for the Head Start staff to administer the medication.
+Parents are instructed to bring in all medications with original pharmacy labels.
+Prescribed medications from home without pharmacy labels, such a Benadryl, will not be accepted in the program.
+Written parental and licensed health care practitioner authorization shall be valid for one year, unless withdrawn sooner and must be renewed annually, or when the child's condition changes, for administration of medication and/or treatment to continue.